Raukhivka

-Raukhivka (Раухівка; Рауховка) is an urban-type settlement in Berezivka Raion of Odesa Oblast in Ukraine.
+Raukhivka (Раухівка; Рауховка) is a rural settlement in Berezivka Raion of Odesa Oblast in Ukraine.
 It is located in the steppe approximately 5 km southwest of the city of Berezivka.
 Raukhivka hosts the administration of Raukhivka settlement hromada, one of the hromadas of Ukraine.
 Population:

+Until 26 January 2024, Raukhivka was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Raukhivka became a rural settlement.

 Economy

 Transportation

 Raukhivka railway station is on the railway connecting Odesa via Berezivka with Tokarivka and further with Mykolaiv and Kropyvnytskyi.
 There is some passenger traffic.

-The settlement has road access to Odessa and Voznesensk, as well as to Highway M05 connecting Kyiv and Odessa.
+The settlement has road access to Odesa and Voznesensk, as well as to Highway M05 connecting Kyiv and Odesa.